Updated A.Y. 2022-2023

 1. will have gained both theoretical and practical competences about the main principles regarding general management to date;

-2. will have gained appropriate competences on what decisions can ensure the sustainability of firms, in terms of both survival and growth processes.
+2. will have gained appropriate competences on what decisions can ensure the sustainability of firms, in terms of both survival and growth processes over the long term.

 The course will mostly focus its attention on the following teaching areas: